DUznanski/vornmath/README.md

 vm.fract(x[, y]) --> y = x - trunc(x)
 ```

 Gives the fractional part of x, with the same sign as x.
+Equivalent to the
+second return value of `modf`.

 #### `modf`